In link on May 3, 2014 at 2:01 pm

-i saw them make these muffins the other night on (my favorite tv show ever) cook’s country from america’s test kitchen, and i scribbled down the recipe really fast and made the muffins before i realized i could watch the show online and pause it… so wasn’t sure i got it 100 percent right, but they make you sign up to see recipes on their site and i didn’t wanna. (i did get it right!)
+i saw them make these muffins the other night on (my favorite tv show ever) cook’s country from america’s test kitchen, and i scribbled down the recipe really fast and made the muffins before i realized i could watch the show online and pause it!

-although i do have to say, it made my kitchen smell amazing. like oatmeal cookies and popcorn.
+i have to say, it made my kitchen smell amazing. like oatmeal cookies and popcorn.

 then you grind them up into toasted oat flour.

 add in the other dry ingredients (flour, salt, baking soda and baking powder) and pulse to mix. then mix the wets in another bowl (brown sugar, melted butter, milk and eggs) and mix everything together in a very particular fashion, swooping a whisk through the batter and tapping it off on the edge of the bowl.

 let the batter sit for 20 minutes. i added some raisins at the end of the waiting period. i mean, oatmeal and raisins! duh